Princeton hosts Manon and Cornell - WTOP News

 Princeton, New Jersey; Friday, 7 p.m.
 EST

-BOTTOM LINE: Cornell faces the Princeton Tigers after Chris Manon scored 23 points in Cornell’s 80-73 win against the Brown Bears.
+BOTTOM LINE: Cornell visits the Princeton Tigers after Chris Manon scored 23 points in Cornell’s 80-73 win over the Brown Bears.

-The Tigers have gone 6-2 in home games.
-Princeton scores 75.2 points while outscoring opponents by 8.3 points per game.
+The Tigers are 6-2 on their home court.
+Princeton averages 12.5 turnovers per game and is 4- when it wins the turnover battle.

-The Big Red have gone 5-2 against Ivy League opponents.
-Cornell is eighth in the Ivy League with 31.0 rebounds per game led by Sean Hansen averaging 4.4.
+The Big Red are 5-2 against Ivy League opponents.
+Cornell leads the Ivy League with 19.0 assists.
+Greg Dolan leads the Big Red with 3.9.

-TOP PERFORMERS: Tosan Evbuomwan is averaging 13.7 points, six rebounds and 4.6 assists for the Tigers.
+TOP PERFORMERS: Tosan Evbuomwan is shooting 52.7% and averaging 13.7 points for the Tigers.
 Ryan Langborg is averaging 12.3 points over the last 10 games for Princeton.

-Greg Dolan is shooting 51.9% and averaging 13.2 points for the Big Red.
-Nazir Williams is averaging 12.3 points over the last 10 games for Cornell.
+Dolan is averaging 13.2 points, 3.9 assists and 1.7 steals for the Big Red.
+Keller Boothby is averaging 2.0 made 3-pointers over the last 10 games for Cornell.

 LAST 10 GAMES: Tigers: 6-4, averaging 73.3 points, 35.2 rebounds, 13.9 assists, 4.3 steals and 2.4 blocks per game while shooting 46.0% from the field.
 Their opponents have averaged 70.8 points per game.